 Viagra and hearing loss

-What are the symptoms of hearing loss?
+What are the symptoms of sudden hearing loss?

 And become your own best advocate for healthy hearing by discussing any hearing loss you think you might be experiencing with a hearing healthcare professional.